Extensions of characters in type D and the inductive McKay condition, I: Introduction

-Our proof uses as a starting point a theorem of Malle \cite{Ma17} showing the existence part of the above statement for cuspidal characters.
-Our strategy thereof is through the parametrization of $\Irr(G)$ given by Harish Chandra theory.
-In particular we take the standard Levi supplement $\bL$ of a parabolic subgroup $\bP$ containing our chosen Borel subgroup and consider parabolic induction R$^\bG_{\bL}\lambda$ of cuspidal characters $\lambda\in\cusp (\bL^F)$.
+Our proof uses as a starting point a theorem of Malle \cite{Ma17} showing the existence part $A'({\infty})$ of the above statement for cuspidal characters.
+Then, our strategy is through the parametrization of $\Irr(G)$ given by Harish-Chandra theory.
+In particular we take the standard Levi supplement $\bL$ of an $F$-stable parabolic subgroup $\bP$ containing our chosen Borel subgroup and consider parabolic induction R$^\bG_{\bL}\lambda$ of cuspidal characters $\lambda\in\cusp (\bL^F)$.

 An essential ingredient of that parametrization is the deep theorem by Lusztig and Geck (\cite[8.6]{L} and \cite[Cor.~2]{GeckHC}) that any $\lambda\in \cusp (\bL^F)$ extends to its stabilizer in $N:=\NNN_{\bG}(\bL)^F$.
 In order to put that parametrization to use for our purpose of tracking automorphism actions it is important to find an equivariant version of that statement.
-This does not seem possible from the available proofs, so we devise a new one in this paper, showing namely with the same notations for $G= \tD_{l,sc}(q)$, $\wG$, $\bL$, $N$, $E$
+This does not seem possible from the available proofs, so we devise a new one in this paper, showing namely with the same notation for $G= \tD_{l,sc}(q)$, $\wG$, $\bL$, $N$, $E$

 \begin{theo} Let $\la\in\cusp(\bL^F)$.
 Assume \Cref{hyp_cuspD_ext} holds for $\tD_{l',sc}(q)$ ($4\leq l'<l$).
 Then some ${(\ZZZ(\wbG)\bL)}^F$-conjugate $\la_0$ of $\la$ has an $(N\NNN_E(\bL))_{\la_0} $-stable extension to $N_{\la_0}$. \end{theo}